Tuesday, 26 March 2019

 This is not what Heseltine was saying, it may be the case, but it was not the point.

-When will John Humphrys stop trying to sum up complex situations with simplistic statements?
+When will interviewers stop trying to sum up complex situations with simplistic statements?
 It is just fishing for headlines and soundbites which only serves to feed the shallowness of tabloid broadcasting.

 No comments: